-Join Chris Orwig for an in-depth discussion in this video Focal length, distortion, and compression, part of Finding the Perfect Portrait Lens.
+Join Chris Orwig for an in-depth discussion in this video Focal length, distortion, and compression, part of Exploring Photography: Finding the Perfect Portrait Lens.

 So when we ask the question, what is the perfect portrait lens?
 Well, that question necessitates another.
 The next question that we need to ask is, what kind of portrait do you want to create?
 Do you want to create something which is about beauty, which is flattering?
 Or maybe something which is more honest and sincere?
 And we can create different types of portraits with different types of lenses.
 And in this movie, I want to talk about working with wide-angle lenses and telephoto, and I want to discuss some of the things that can happen when we're working with this type of gear.